Jump to content

 The stretch today leads us through what is known as the "green Dunajec Gorge", where the river passes between two ranges of the Beskids.
 Although there are no limestone cliff walls here, the slopes with their beech woods are still very impressive.
 We leave the main road soon, crossing the river on a suspension bridge to the right bank and making our way between the paths among the farms of the village of Tylmanowa with glimpses of the old barns, granaries and hen-houses though open doors.
 We stop for lunch at a guesthouse in Lacko, known for its strong slivovitz, a plum brandy.
 It is also possible to halt alongside fruit gardens on the valley slopes.
 At Golkowice we leave the Dunajec and ride to Rytro, an old feudal village at the foot of castle ruins.
 On our last evening we have a dinner with grilled trout fresh from the river.

-After breakfast we take a 15 km ride through the Poprad Valley to Stary Sacz, although you may prolongate the tour and cycle upstream the river to spa town Piwniczna.
-Early afternoon is spent exploring Stary Sacz - the historic little town, one of the most beautiful in southern Poland, cycling through the maze of narrow streets for a feel of the atmosphere of past times.
+After breakfast we take a 15 km ride through the Poprad Valley to Nowy Sacz, although you may prolongate the tour and cycle upstream the river to spa town Piwniczna.
+Early afternoon is spent exploring Nowy Sacz - the little town, one of the most beautiful in southern Poland, cycling through the maze of narrow streets for a feel of the atmosphere of past times.
 After lunch we return to Krakow (bus journey about 2,5 hours).
 Our accommodation for the last night is usually in the same hotel as on the first night, but we will spend the rest of the day in the quiet Kazimierz district, once the Jewish quarter of the city.
-An evening of Klezmer music brings the tour to a close.
+An evening of Klezmer music brings the tour to a close (only with half board).

 Day